yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Mozilla says that the point of machine translations is to fill in the gaps, and that humans continue to review and approve translations.

-But marsf is telling us that the bot isn't filling in the gaps, it is overwriting stuff written by humans.
+But marsf is telling us otherwise: the bot isn't filling in the gaps, it is overwriting stuff written by humans.
 Humans don't need to approve the bot, the bot approves itself.

-Mozilla knew at the time that the bot doesn't understand the style guides across various locales.
-Months later, marsf pointed out the same fact in his quit note.
+Mozilla knew when introducing Machine Translation that the bot doesn't understand the style guides across various locales.
+Months later, marsf pointed out the same fact in their quit note.

 A contributor on the call pointed out that in Dutch, there may be two words for a button, and that Firefox may use one - the localization community on SUMO would obviously always use the correct one.
 That is just one example, and yet -- one not handled by the machine translation.

-In the call introducing machine translations, Mozilla said that they realize that AI makes mistakes and that they don't want to force this onto the community.
+In the community call introducing machine translations, Mozilla said that they realize that AI makes mistakes and that they don't want to force this onto the community.

 Months later, when marsf pointed out that human contributions were being overwritten, Mozilla staff instead explained that it is logical for machines to overwrite human contributions.